 Created by Joan and Alwin Cross in Teesdale, Cotherstone cheese is related to Wensleydale and Swaledale and is named after a village and parish in County Durham in England.

-There are two versions of Cotherstone - a white version and blue-veined version which is sometimes referred to as "Yorkshire Stilton".
+There are two versions of Cotherstone - a white version and a blue-veined version which is sometimes referred to as "Yorkshire Stilton".

 Cotherstone is normally used in the preparation of tarts and pastry dishes.
 It teams well with a Sauvignon.